mohanwer/meets-api/README.md

 After the env is set ensure to run: `yarn install`

 # Project structure
-The [entity folder](https://github.com/mohanwer/meets-api/tree/master/src/entity) contains classes/entities that represent the data driving the api.
-The majority of classes are have an @Entity flag and can be found as a table in postgres with the value foundin the @Entity attribute.
-Additionally, typegraphql is used to map these entities to GraphQL schema automatically when the application runs.

-The [services folder](https://github.com/mohanwer/meets-api/tree/master/src/services) contains external services that are used other than postgres.
-Currently the project is using elasticsearch and geocodio (for mapping lat/long on addresses).
+### Entity Folder
+The entity folder contains the classes (entities) that represent the core data models of the API.
+Most are decorated with @Entity, which indicates they map to a corresponding table in PostgreSQL (the table name matches the @Entity value).
+TypeGraphQL is used to automatically generate the GraphQL schema from these entities at runtime.

+### Services Folder
+The services folder holds definitions for external services, aside from PostgreSQL.
+Currently, it includes Elasticsearch and Geocodio (used for address geocoding and latitude/longitude mapping).

+### Resolvers Folder
-The [resolvers folders](https://github.com/mohanwer/meets-api/tree/master/src/resolvers) contains all the resolvers created using type-graphql and are organized by entity names.
+The resolvers folder contains all TypeGraphQL resolvers, organized by the entity they operate on.

+### Testing
-Testing in this application is done using jest and the [test utils](https://github.com/mohanwer/meets-api/tree/master/src/test-utils) contains the utilities functions that create a test database in postgres and a test graphql schema that connects to the test database.
+Jest is used throughout the application for testing.
+The test-utils folder provides utility functions that set up a PostgreSQL test database and a corresponding GraphQL schema for test execution.

 # To run the app:
 `yarn start:watch`